sitle/chef-bareos/README.md

 [Official BAREOS Documentation](http://doc.bareos.org/master/html/bareos-manual-main-reference.html).

 # Requirements
-The chef-bareos cookbook is still undergoing some extensive feature additions so it is recommended to watch for changes to the README/CHANGELOG and version lock any dependancies in your wrapper cookbook metadata file.
+The chef-bareos cookbook is still undergoing some extensive feature additions so it is recommended to watch for changes to the README/CHANGELOG and version lock any dependencies in your wrapper cookbook metadata file.
 Testing of new versions is highly recommended until we can say we have a majority of the sane defaults configured.
 Progress is being made but it is taking time.

 ## Supported Chef Versions:
  * Chef 11